 ROWPs can be registered in more than one category.
 For example, the same ROWP may be certified to plan and install a system.

 A Professional may design, install, and maintain all types of onsite systems.
 Only Professionals can certify construction of systems with Daily Design Flow greater than 9,100 L or systems using type 3 treatment.

 ROWPs often engage Professionals when soil conditions are unfavourable or other significant constraints exist.
 One example occurs when systems can not be located at least 30 m from wells, in which case, written advice from a Professional must be submitted to the Health Authority.
 A ROWP may refer the entire project to a Professional or engage a Professional to provide the required oversight of the ROWP’s work.

 Often Professionals will use the services of a ROWP and supervise them in the installation and maintenance of complex systems.

-Professional Engineers (PEng) and Professional Geologists (PGeo) are registered with the Association of Professional Engineers and Geoscientists of BC (APEGBC).
+Professional Engineers (PEng) and Professional Geologists (PGeo) are registered with the Engineers & Geoscientists BC (EGBC)